dotnet/dotnet-docker/samples/complexapp/README.md

 RUN dotnet test --logger:trx
 ```

 This approach is included in the [Dockerfile](Dockerfile), but is commented out (because it isn't recommended as a default workflow).
-You can uncomment out the following lines it if you want to try it.
+You can uncomment the following lines if you want to try it.

 ```Dockerfile
 # FROM test